kleinfreund/dotfiles/README.md

 ### Setup a new machine

 1. Fork this repository.
-2. **Important**: Change the username and email address in `home/.gitconfig` so that you don’t accidentally commit under my name.
-3. Run the deploy script.
+2. Run the deploy script.

    ```sh
    ./deploy.sh